mcnew/aguacate-swagger-demo/README.md

 ```
 Or using [TortoiseGit](https://tortoisegit.org/docs/tortoisegit/tgit-dug-patch.html)

+4. The internal definition will be update automatically
-4. Refresh the definition, using the `Explore` button on top of page.
+5. Refresh the swagger-ui page, using the `Explore` in the browser page.
-5. See the modified version of [GET /colores](http://localhost:18080/#/color/get_colores), now with the new definition
+6. See the modified version of [GET /colores](http://localhost:18080/#/color/get_colores), now with the new column
 ```json
 {
   "id": 0,